willie68/Arduino_TPS/README.md

 A TPS Variant for the arduino with some major enhancments.
 **Version 0.10**
+  7.12.2018
+  - new define for serial programming

   18.11.2018 WKLA
-  - new standard programming mode i added a new programming mode for the default programming, because i thing the old one was a little bit clumsy. the new one has a nicer interface, as you now always know where you are.
+  - new standard programming mode
+  I added a new programming mode for the default programming, because i thing the old one was a little bit clumsy.
+  The new one has a nicer interface, as you now always know where you are.
   Starting with PRG pushed after Reset. as a result, all LEDs will shortly blink now you are in programming mode.